Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

         This type of account serves as a cash account for cash payments.

     - *Redeem Voucher*
-        This type of account serves as an accrual account, in which the sale of vouchers is posted.<!---Bitte prüfen-->
+        This type of account serves as an accrual account in which the sale of vouchers is posted.<!---Bitte prüfen-->

     - *Contra account Cash-In*
         This type of account serves as a contra account against which cash deposits without customers are posted.

     - *Contra account Cash-Out*
-        This type of account serves as a contra account against which cash withdrawals without customers are posted.
+        This type of account serves as a contra account against which cash withdrawals without a related sale transaction are posted.

     - *Refund of voucher (refund only)*
         This type of account serves as a refund account for refunds of cashless payments.